janastu/iihs_curation_auth/README.md

 Service Software Requirements are

-	Node V7.0.4
+	Node V7.4.0
 	NPM 5.6.0

-Download and Install the Node v7.0.4 from the like [Node JS Site](https://nodejs.org/en/blog/release/v7.4.0/)
+Download and Install the Node v7.4.0 from the link [Node JS Site](https://nodejs.org/en/blog/release/v7.4.0/)

 After Installing the Node, verify the node version by the command in terminal

 	node -v

-After Verifying the Node Version, verify the NPM version by the command in terminal
+After Verifying the Node Version as v7.4.0, verify the NPM version by the command in terminal

 	npm -v